1099-SA Filing: HSA Distribution Reporting

 If you've received a Form 1099-SA in the mail, you might be wondering what it means for your taxes and whether you need to worry.
 The good news is that this form is actually pretty straightforward once you understand what it's tracking.
-Let's walk through everything you need to know about Form 1099-SA, from the basics to the finer details.

 What Is Form 1099-SA?